Bigdata-com/bigdata-research-tools/README.md

 )
 ```

-### Focus Parameter Guide
+### Focus

-The `focus` parameter provides **additional context and specificity** to guide the AI's theme generation and analysis.
+The `ThematicScreener` and `RiskAnalyzer` classes rely on LLM-generated taxonomy trees to conduct an in-depth analysis of company exposure.
+The `focus` parameter provides **additional context and specificity** to guide the AI's taxonomy tree generation and allows the human agent to be involved in the taxonomy generation.

 #### What Focus Does

-1. **Refines Theme Generation**: Influences how sub-themes are created
+1. **Refines Taxonomy Generation**: Influences how sub-themes are created
 2. **Guides Analysis Direction**: Helps the AI understand what aspects to emphasize
-3. **Improves Relevance**: Makes results more targeted to your specific research interest
+3. **Improves Relevance**: Integrates your expert knowledge and makes results more targeted to your specific research interest

 #### Focus Examples